JIm Gaffigan - Mr. Universe - "McDonald's"Watch

 Gaffigan shot his first one-hour special entitled “Beyond the Pale” at Chicago’s Vic Theater.
 Release in 2005, the “Beyond the Pale” DVD went gold within six months and a CD of the same title followed soon after.
 A special feature on the DVD is Jim Gaffigan’s first performance ever.

 In December of 2007, Jim Gaffigan recorded his second Comedy Central special at Austin’s Paramount Theater.
 The title and airdate are, as of this writing, unknown.

 Gaffigan is a respected performer in both the mainstream and alternative scenes, equally welcome at both a comedy nightclub stage or a small black box theater.

 One hallmark of his act is the whispery voice he gives imaginary audience members, commenting on his own act, often making fun of the material he just delivered.
 Among some of his more famous routines are his riffs on manatees and the disgustingness of the food Hot Pockets.

 After a performance, Gaffigan often plants himself in the lobby to meet his fans and sign CDs and DVDs for them, often staying until every one who wanted to meet him has.
 He says it’s a simple way to show his gratitude to the people are paying to see him, particularly after the years of performing for tiny audiences.

 Gaffigan has been a frequent performer on both the Late Show with David Letterman and on Late Night with Conan O’Brien.
 Gaffigan voices the characters of Pale Force, which features animated versions of himself and Conan O’Brien.
 The cartoon revolves a pasty superhero duo whose powers are extremely white skin that’s blinding to their enemies.
 Gaffigan also co-writes all the episodes.
 The series runs on the web and also appears during Gaffigan’s appearances on the late night program.

-Gaffigan lives in New York with his wife and two children.
+Gaffigan lives in New York with his wife and five children.